-Annie Carpenter, MS, E-RYT 500, creator of SmartFLOW® Yoga, is a former dancer and an international yoga teacher based in Northern California.
-Known as a “teacher’s teacher,” she has created a well-respected system of yoga practice and teaching methodology with an anatomically sound foundation and inspired, creative sequencing.
-SmartFLOW guides you to know your true self and uncover compassion, peace, and appreciation for all life.
+Annie Carpenter, MS, E-RYT 500, creator of SmartFLOW Yoga, is a former dancer and is an international yoga teacher based in Northern California.
+Known as a "teacher's teacher," she has created a well-respected system of yoga practice and teaching methodology.
+She is the author of RelaxDEEPLY, a CD of restorative yoga, and Yoga for Total Back Care, a DVD produced by Yoga Journal.

 1440: How did your early career as an expressive dancer influence your yoga practice?